-AnyBody[TM] may work on earlier Windows operating systems, but this is not supported.
-The 64 bit version of AnyBody[TM] requires a 64 bit Windows in order to run.
+AnyBody may work on earlier Windows operating systems, but this is not supported.
+The 64 bit version of AnyBody requires a 64 bit Windows in order to run.

+Memory:

-Memory: AnyBodyTM will in principle run on very little memory, but if you have less than 256 MB available to AnyBodyTM, you will only be able to run very small models.
+AnyBody will in principle run on very little memory, but if you have less than 256 MB available to AnyBody, you will only be able to run very small models.
 Larger models typically require 512 MB or more, and a full-body model does not run well on less than 2 GB.
 Exporting high-resolution imagery can also require extra memory.

-- Working with full-body models, a minimum of 2GB ram is required and 4GB recommended. - Notice that the 32 bit version of AnyBody[TM] is built with Large Address Awareness meaning that it can use more than the standard 2GB of memory for 32 bit programs.
-On 64 bit Windows systems, the 32 bit version AnyBody can use up to 4GB and on
+- Working with full-body models, a minimum of 2GB ram is required and 4GB recommended. - Notice that the 32 bit version of AnyBody is built with Large Address Awareness meaning that it can use more than the standard 2GB of memory for 32 bit programs.
+On 64 bit Windows systems, the 32 bit version AnyBody can use up to 4GB and on 32 bit Windows systems proper modification of system options can bring it to use up to 3GB of memory.
+The 64 bit version of AnyBody can utilize the complete amount of memory available on a 64 bit Windows. - Running large models with large data sets, e.g. from MOCAP with many samples may required gigabytes of memory; a 64 bit Windows system is therefore recommended for advanced modeling.

+Processor:

+AnyBody should work on any processor capable of running the recommended operating systems, but the faster the better.
+Large models are computationally demanding.

+Graphics:

+A graphics adapter with OpenGL 3.0 support is a minimum requirement.
+CPU-integrated graphics adapters using shared memory are supported, but a dedicated graphics adapter with at least 1GB of memory is recommended, especially when exporting high resolution imagery.
+If AnyBody is used through a Windows Remote Desktop Connection, a graphics adapter with OpenGL drivers specifically supporting Remote Desktop Connections are required in order to get hardware graphics acceleration.
+The Nvidia Quadro series of graphics adapters are known to support OpenGL on Remote Desktop Connections.

+Hard drive:

+At least 4.0GB of free disk space is recommended for installation and model work.

+Web Browser:

-- 32 bit Windows systems proper modification of system options can bring it to use up to 3GB of memory.
-The 64 bit version of AnyBodyTM can utilize the complete amount of memory available on a 64 bit Windows. - Running large models with large data sets, e.g. from MOCAP with many samples may required gigabytes of memory; a 64 bit Windows system is therefore recommended for advanced modeling. - Processor: AnyBody[TM] should work on any processor capable of running the recommended operating systems, but the faster the better.
-Large models are computationally demanding. - Graphics: A graphics adapter with OpenGL 3.0 support is a minimum requirement.
-CPU-integrated graphics adapters using shared memory are supported, but a dedicated graphics adapter with at least 1GB of memory is recommended, especially when exporting high resolution imagery. - Hard drive: At least 4.0GB of free disk space is recommended for installation and model work - Web Browser: The AnyBody[TM] Modeling System requires that Microsoft Internet Explorer 9.0 or later is installed on the computer; newest version is recommended.
-Older versions may result in reduced functionality of the AnyBody[TM] GUI, but the core simulation functions are not affected. - SOLIDWORKS: The AnyBody Exporter for SOLIDWORKS® translator add-in requires SOLIDWORKS to be installed in order to work.
+The AnyBody Modeling System requires that Microsoft Internet Explorer 9.0 or later is installed on the computer; newest version is recommended.
+Older versions may result in reduced functionality of the AnyBody GUI, but the core simulation functions are not affected.

+SOLIDWORKS:

+The AnyBody Exporter for SOLIDWORKS translator add-in requires SOLIDWORKS to be installed in order to work.

+The AnyBody Exporter for SOLIDWORKS add-in is currently supported for SOLIDWORKS 2012, 2013, 2014, 2015, 2016 and 2018.
+It may function on earlier or newer versions as well due to the generality of the SOLIDWORKS API, but this is generally not supported.

+Python:

-The AnyBody Exporter for SOLIDWORKS® add-in is currently supported for SOLIDWORKS 2012, 2013, 2014, 2015, 2016 and 2018.
-It may function on earlier or newer versions as well due to the generality of the SOLIDWORKS API, but this is generally - Python: The AnyBody[TM] Modeling System implements an interface for using Python functionality in models.
-The AnyBody[TM] Modeling System installation includes a Python 3.7 distribution, but a user-selected Python installation is also supported.
-Supported versions of Python are 2.7, 3.4, 3.5, 3.6 or 3.7.
-The 32 bit version of AnyBody[TM] can interface with a 32 bit Python installation, and the 64 bit version of AnyBody[TM] can use a 64 bit Python installation.
+The AnyBody Modeling System implements an interface for using Python functionality in models.
+The AnyBody Modeling System installation includes a Python 3.7 distribution, but a user-selected Python installation is also supported.
+Supported versions of Python are 2.7, 3.4, 3.5, 3.6, 3.7 or 3.8.
+The 32 bit version of AnyBody can interface with a 32 bit Python installation, and the 64 bit version of AnyBody can use a 64 bit Python installation.